Dashashwamedh Ghat Varanasi 2025 – Best Time to Visit, How to Reach, Timings and Tips

 Image Credit: Biswarup Ganguly for Wikipedia

 Another significant practice at the ghat is performing rituals for the departed souls, known as Pind Daan.
 This ritual is believed to liberate the souls of ancestors, providing them peace and paving their way to the afterlife.
-Families from across India come to Dashashwamedh Ghat to perform these rites, underscoring the ghat’s role in connecting the living with their ancestral heritage.
+Families across India come to Dashashwamedh Ghat to perform these rites, underscoring the ghat’s role in connecting the living with their ancestral heritage.

 3. Bathing Rituals